Cloud Cost Management FAQ

 How do VM power schedules reduce cloud costs?

-VM power schedules automatically shut down and start up cloud resources on a defined schedule, eliminating costs during periods when resources are not needed.
+VM power schedules automatically shut down and start cloud resources on a defined schedule, eliminating costs during periods when resources are not needed.

 Common use cases: